 Blow-Drying Methods Vary Depending on Your Curl Type

 "The coilier the texture, the more product is needed to achieve the right moisture," says McLemore.
 "For maximum moisture and perfect curls, I recommend Pracaxi Nectar Curl Twisting Custard (above).
 Not only does it keep your hair moist and soft, but it also enhances style definition and prevents frizz."

 Bailey notes that prepping the hair while it's still damp may vary based on different curl textures.
-"With tight coils, I recommend applying SheaMoisture Baobab & Tea Tree Oils Low Porosity Protein-Free Leave-In Detangler (above) to damp hair to seal in moisture, starting at the ends and working toward the scalp.
+"With tight coils, I recommend applying SheaMoisture Baobab & Tea Tree Oils Low Porosity Protein-Free Leave-In Detangler (above) to dampen hair to seal in moisture, starting at the ends and working toward the scalp.

 Hairstylist-Approved Blow-Drying Products